 Read Full Transcript:

-Hello and welcome to Boat Loans Australia News Insights for Saturday 18 October 2025; Im Paige Estritori.
+Hello and welcome to Boat Loans Australia News Insights, Im Paige Estritori, and its Sunday, 21 December 2025.

-Thats the wrap for this week.
-For calculators, comparisons and a streamlined online application, head to boat-loan.com.au.
-Im Paige Estritori—thanks for listening and safe boating.
+Thats the wrap.
+For calculators, comparisons and a streamlined online application, head to boat‑loan.com.au.
+Im Paige Estritori—thanks for listening, and Ill catch you next week.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.